Kantankerus/ubuntu-unattended/README.md

-# Unattended Ubuntu ISO Maker for OTS
+# Unattended Ubuntu ISO Maker for The Centr

-This simple script will create an unattended Ubuntu ISO from start to finish, customized for use with an OTS AcePC AK1 device.
+This simple script will create an unattended Ubuntu ISO from start to finish, customized for use with an The Centr AcePC AK1 device.
 It will ask you a few questions once, and embed your answers into a remastered ISO file for you to use over and over again.

 This script creates a 100% original Ubuntu installation; no additional software is added, not even an ```apt-get update``` is performed.
 You have all the freedom in the world to customize your Ubuntu installation whichever way you see fit.
 This script just takes the pain out of re-installing Ubuntu over and over again.